Perfect Crop Expected for Huckleberry Festival

 “All the money stays here and we make donations to all the clubs,” said Stewart.
 “Nancy Greene, the race club, disabled, freestyle and the CSPS (Canadian Ski Patrol System).
 We’re also working towards beautification of the base area.”

 The Huckleberry Festival is the biggest summer weekend at Castle Mountain and a great opportunity for everyone to make it out to the ski hill.
-Whether you’re a regular snow-slider looking to catch up with all your wintery friends, a berry lover hoping to gather a supply for your latest culinary creation, or just looking for a great way to spend what could be the last Saturday of the summer, Stewart says that Castle Mountain is the place for you on August 25th this year.
+Whether you’re a regular snow-slider looking to catch up with all your wintery friends, a berry lover hoping to gather a supply for your latest culinary creation, or just looking for a great way to spend what could be the last Saturday of the summer.

 “It’s a real family event, grandparents and kids.
 That’s the beauty of it.”